 Jackson Champer is creating and modeling gene drive systems, which enable a genetic payload to spread through a population even when imposing a fitness cost on its host organism.
 Results so far indicate that resistance alleles are the limiting factor in the effectiveness of gene drives.
 He is interested in novel methods to control vector borne disease and hopes that gene drive will become a cost-effective approach to address this problem.
 Jackson received a M.S. in physics from UCLA and a Ph.D. from the City of Hope Graduate School of Biological Sciences.
 He joined the Messer lab at Cornell in May 2016.

-Nathan is a first year PhD student in Computational Biology, where he leverages his background in electrical engineering and software development to investigate population genetics questions through modeling and development/support of high performance simulation and analysis software.
+Nathan is a PhD student in Computational Biology, where he leverages his background in electrical engineering and software development to investigate population genetics questions through modeling and development/support of high performance simulation and analysis software.
 He is interested in questions about complex and dynamical systems in general, and about fundamental processes involved in evolution and adaptation specifically.
 Nathan joined the lab in summer 2016.

 Joanna is a senior majoring in Biometry and Statistics with a concentration in Statistical Genomics.
-Joining the lab in summer 2017, Joanna is interested in the use of statistical modeling and frameworks to analyze the population dynamics of gene drive systems.
+Joanna is interested in the use of statistical modeling and frameworks to analyze the population dynamics of gene drive systems.
 She is a community group leader for Cru Cornell, and a member of Base Productions, a coed dance crew.
 She is also involved with the Cancer Resource Center, an organization that provides cancer patients with support and wellness programs.
 Joanna joined the lab in summer 2017.